 Tikki Hywood Foundation

 The Tikki Hywood Foundation raises awareness about and establishes conservation practices of the lesser-known endangered species focusing on the pangolin.
-As well as a 24-hour wildlife rescue center that is available to assist emergency cases, Tikki Hywood Foundation runs multiple breeding and release programs for endangered species.
+As well as a 24-hour wildlife rescue center that is available to assist emergency cases, Tikki Hywood Foundation runs multiple breeding and release programs for endangered and rare species.

-Follow Tikki Hywood Foundation on Facebook, Twitter, Instagram and YouTube
+Follow Tikki Hywood Foundation on Facebook, Twitter, Instagram and YouTube.

 African Wildlife Foundation

 The African Wildlife Foundation aims to ensure that wildlife species and their habitats survive and thrive.
-Working with wildlife, land and communities, the foundation aims to not only save Africa’s wildlife from extinction but to conserve their natural habitats as well as empower local communities through eco-friendly education and resources.
+Working with wildlife, land and communities, the foundation aims to not only save Africa’s disappearing wildlife from extinction but to conserve their natural habitats as well as empower local communities through eco-friendly education and resources.

-Follow the African Wildlife Foundation on Facebook, Twitter, Instagram and YouTube
+Follow the African Wildlife Foundation on Facebook, Twitter, Instagram and YouTube.

 International Anti-Poaching Foundation